Close Menu

 Culinary Delights

 Florentine cuisine is known for its hearty flavors and traditional dishes.
 Sample local specialties such as bistecca alla fiorentina (Florentine steak), ribollita (bread and vegetable soup), and lampredotto (tripe sandwich).
-(See Also: Is February A Good Time To Visit Brazil?)
+(See Also: Best Time to Visit Fort Lauderdale?
+Perfect Beach Weather)

 Venice: The City of Canals